biolab/orange3/doc/visual-programming/source/widgets/classify/majority.rst

 .. figure:: icons/majority.png

-A learner that returns the majority class in the data set for all instances.
+A learner that returns a majority class in a data set for all instances.

 Signals